gigaforge/FFRK-LabMem-SBTracker/README.md

 # FFRK-LabMem
+This is a slightly modifed version of HughJeffner's original LabMem bot for FFRK.
+It is built to run with FFRK JP, with various changes made by mendicant and further modified by bover87. **This version may contain bugs.
+I will try my best to fix any issues, but my knowledge of coding is extremely limited.
+If you find bugs and know how to fix them, please feel free to create a fork.**

 Full automation for labyrinth dungeons on Android FFRK and Windows using a proxy server and [adb](https://developer.android.com/studio/command-line/adb)

 ![App Screenshot](/docs/img/screenshot_01.png?v=3)